Mangrove forest ecosystems fact sheet | Field of Mars EEC

 In Sydney, mangrove forests grow along parts of the Lane Cove River, Parramatta River and Sydney Harbour estuary.
 They are part of the wider estuarine environment, where salt water from the ocean mixes with freshwater from rainfall, creeks and stormwater runoff.

-What living and non-living features make up mangrove forests?
+What living and non-living features make up mangrove forest ecosystems?

 Mangrove forests include living things such as mangrove trees, algae, fungi, bacteria, crabs, molluscs, fish, insects, birds and other animals.
 Mangrove trees are producers because they use sunlight, water, air and nutrients to grow.